Shulamit-Nahon/React-Native-Map-App/README.md

 This document outlines the detailed specifications for building an interactive map application using React Native that allows users to place markers and polygons on a map.
 The application displays weather data fetched from a free weather API.

+## Technologies Used

+* `React Native`: Framework for building native apps using `React`.
+* `react-native-maps`: Library for integrating maps into `React Native` applications.
+* `axios`: Promise-based HTTP client for making API requests.
+* `react-navigation`: Library for navigation and routing in `React Native` applications.
+* `OpenWeatherMap API`: `API` for fetching weather data based on geographic coordinates.
+* `Google Maps API`: `API` for displaying interactive maps and managing map features like markers and polygons.

 ## Features

-## Interactive Map
+1. **Interactive Map**
-Integration with a map provider to display the map.
+   - Integration with a map provider to display the map.
-Users can place markers on the map by tapping on the desired location.
+   - Users can place markers on the map by tapping on the desired location.
-Users can draw polygons on the map by tapping on multiple points to create vertices.
+   - Users can draw polygons on the map by tapping on multiple points to create vertices.

-## Weather Data
+2. **Weather Data**
-Integration with OpenWeatherMap API to fetch and display current weather data.
+   - Integration with OpenWeatherMap API to fetch and display current weather data.
-Fetches and displays weather data based on the selected marker or polygon location on the map, showing temperature, weather description, and location name.
+   - Fetches and displays weather data based on the selected marker or polygon location on the map, showing temperature, weather description, and location name.

-## Mock Data
+3. **Mock Data**
-Use of static data for initial map markers and polygons.
+   - Use of static data for initial map markers and polygons.

-## User Interface
+4. **User Interface**
-Users can switch between "Marker Mode" and "Polygon Mode" using buttons.
+   - Users can switch between "Marker Mode" and "Polygon Mode" using buttons.
-A button to navigate to the Settings screen.
+   - A button to navigate to the Settings screen.
-Displays fetched weather data in an overlay at the bottom of the screen when a location is selected.
+   - Displays fetched weather data in an overlay at the bottom of the screen when a location is selected.

-## Responsiveness
+5. **Responsiveness**
-The application is designed to be responsive and works well on different screen sizes, including smartphones and tablets.
+   - The application is designed to be responsive and works well on different screen sizes, including smartphones and tablets.

 ## Installation

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

-## Step 1: Start the Metro Server
+### Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.